Karissa Waterworth | Agent of Change

 Slow = Smooth.
 Smooth = Fast.

 Sustainable momentum comes from strong process.
-I build for agility, not rework: modular systems that evolve through rapid iteration and continuous feedback—to keep things running when foresight fails.
+I build for agility, not rework: modular systems that evolve through rapid iteration and continuous feedback—systems that continue performing when foresight fails.

 Lateral Thinking Fuels Forward Momentum

 Complex problems rarely yield to linear solutions.
-I draw from multiple domains—engineering, design, philosophy, systems theory—to reframe challenges and build with depth.
+I draw from multiple domains: engineering, design, philosophy, and systems theory, to reframe challenges and build with depth.
 Lateral thinking gives me the range to approach problems from multiple angles.
-It’s not philosophical rumination—it’s systems logic applied sideways.
+It’s not irrelevant inclusion; it’s the application of core principles to unexpected environments.

 Learn More: